top of page

 BARBARA BOYKIN, Plaintiff, vs. JAMES SELLER, an individual, and SAIA TRUCKING, Defendants.

-This lawsuit was the result of a commercial vehicle accident that took place on October 29, 2004.
+This lawsuit was the result of a commercial vehicle accident.
 Plaintiff's position was that commercial vehicle driver, James Seller, was speeding in a commercial vehicle, disregarding the dangers of doing so under a thick blanket of fog, into an intersection.
 Plaintiff alleged that at the time of the incident, Mr. Sellers was in violation of numerous safety statutes, including: (1) Miss.
 Code § 63-3-501 – which prohibits a driver from exceeding the posted speed limit; (2) Miss.
 Code § 63-3-505 – which requires commercial vehicles to slow down to forty-five miles per hour during inclement weather when visibility is bad and mandates that speed must be decreased below the maximum speed limit when approaching and crossing an intersection; (3) FMCSR § 392.14 – which requires using extreme caution in hazardous weather conditions, such as fog, by slowing down and/or stopping the vehicle completely; and (4) SAIA's own safety policies.
 This incident resulted in the Plaintiff suffering severe physical damage to her body that resulted in permanent disability.

 Settled pursuant to a confidentiality agreement.